djcmurphy/brighthr-file-component/README.md

 ### File Actions

-- **Action Dropdown/Pane**: Files would need a dropdown action button or a details pane to show file metadata and provide actions like download, delete, rename, or share.
+- **Action Dropdown/Pane**: In a real world setting files would probably have a dropdown action button or a details pane to show file metadata and provide actions like download, delete, etc.

 ### Performance & Data Management